Frequently Asked Questions, and frequently answered answers.

 Road’s End State Park, D-River Wayside, SW 51st Street.

 12. Can you drive on the beach?

 No, but you may park on the beach at NW 15th St (there is always a risk of getting stuck in the sand).
 A word of caution: be sure to check the tide tables before you venture down the access road.

 13. Does Lincoln City have any family-friendly seafood restaurants?

 YES!
 Mo’s, Chinook’s Seafood Grill, Blackfish Café, MIST at Surftides, Sunroom Restaurant @ Salishan Spa & Golf Resort, Vivian’s Restaurant, Kyllo’s.

-14. Is a permit required for a fire on the beach?
+14. Can I have a fire on the beach?